Exemptions from the Health Coverage Mandate

 You can claim this exemption based on coverage being unaffordable for the months in 2018 when you did not have coverage when you fill out your 2018 tax return, which is due in 2019.

-You can claim this exemption when you file your taxes using the federal Form 8965.
-You do not need to complete a MNsure application for insurance to claim this exemption.
-You will need to use the following information to complete Form 8965:
+You can claim this exemption using the federal Form 8965.
+You will need to use the following information from MNsure to complete this form:

 This information is easy to find using the instructions below.